testsigmahq/testsigma-docs/src/pages/docs/desired-capabilities/enable-browser-console-logs.md

 ---
 title: "Enable Browser Console Debug Logs"
-metadesc: "How to add Desired Capabilities to tests to output more debugging information such as Browser Console logs."
+meta_desc: "How to add Desired Capabilities to tests to output more debugging information such as Browser Console logs."
 order: 15.3
 page_id: "Enable Browser Console Debug Logs"
 search_keyword: ""